MarquezProject/marquez/docs/running-on-aws.md

 ##### CONNECT TO AWS EKS CLUSTER

-1. [Make sure you have configured your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), then create or update the **kubeconfig** file for your cluster:
+1. Make sure you have configured your [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), then create or update the **kubeconfig** file for your cluster:

    ```bash
    $ aws eks --region <AWS-REGION> update-kubeconfig --name <AWS-EKS-CLUSTER>
    ```

-2. Verify the context has been switched:
+2. Verify that the context has been switched:

    ```bash
    $ kubectl config current-context
    arn:aws:eks:<AWS-REGION>:<AWS-ACCOUNT-ID>:cluster/<AWS-EKS-CLUSTER>
    ```

-3. Using `kubectl`, verify you can connect to your cluster:
+3. Using `kubectl`, verify that you can connect to your cluster:

    ```bash
    $ kubectl get svc